scylladb/scylladb/docs/cql/wasm.rst

 as in the description above.

-If the function is specified to accept ``NULL``, parameters and return values of both natively and non-natively supported types are represented using their serialized representation, also decribed above.
+If the function is specified to accept ``NULL``, parameters and return values of both natively and non-natively supported types are represented using their serialized representation, also described above.

 The important distinction is that size equal to ``-1`` (minus one or ``0xffffffff``) indicates that the value is ``NULL`` and should not be parsed.

-.. note:: CQL syntax extensions and new helper libraries may be deployed together with new ABI versions,
+.. note:: CQL syntax extensions and new helper libraries may be deployed together with new ABI versions.
-    the description below only refers to ABI versions 1 and 2.
+    The description below only refers to ABI versions 1 and 2.

 Currently, returning ``NULL`` values is possible only for functions declared to be ``CALLED ON NULL INPUT``.
 This decision allows returning some values as native WebAssembly types without having to allocate memory for them and serialize them first.